 Humans are indirectly impacting hermit crab survival.
-Habitat degradation and pollution put hermit crabs in danger, as well as seashell collection.
-Plastic pollution can confuse hermit crabs searching for shells, leaving them vulnerable to predators.
-Over collecting seashells leaves hermit crabs competing heavily for shells.
+Habitat degradation and pollution put them in danger, as well as seashell collection.
+Plastic pollution can confuse them when searching for shells, leaving them vulnerable to predators.
+Over collecting seashells leaves them competing heavily for shells.
 The crabs that don’t make the cut can be forced to wear other objects, putting them in danger.

 Does the Hermit Crab Make a Good Pet

-Caring for hermit crabs can be very easy, but they should always be properly cared for.
+Caring for these creatures can be very easy, but they should always be properly cared for.
 The crabs can be handled, but handling should be kept to a minimum.
-Because of this, hermit crabs can be a good pet, but ensure supervision of children.
+Because of this, these crabs can be good pets, but ensure supervision of children.

 Hermit Crab Care

 Hermit crab habitats should be large enough for multiple animals, as they are social creatures.
 The enclosure should have a lid, to keep the crabs in a humid environment, and water should be available at all times.